 The RA has been supplying specific feedback to the service providers.
 However, the RA should consider providing general feedback to financial institutions and DNFBPs on disclosures and sanitised cases.
+It is intended to provide typology cases at the next training of DNFBPs schedule in November 2012.
 The RA/FSC also provide feedback to prescribed service providers when training is carried.
 Training is carried out annually at least.
 It is intended to provide typology cases at the next training of DNFBPs schedule in November 2012.
-The FSC and RA assisted by the CFATF conducted workshop in July 2013 which provided information and feedback to financial institutions and The RA should provide the reporting entities with advisories relating to AML/CFT.
+The FSC and RA assisted by the CFATF conducted workshop in July 2013 which provided information and feedback to financial institutions and DNFBPS.
+The RA should provide the reporting entities with advisories relating to AML/CFT.
 To date all relevant financial institutions are issued with relevant advisories under the UN Sanctions list and any FATF publications concerning countries not sufficiently applying the Recommendations.
 The jurisdiction hasno further comments to add.
 The advisories will take the form of annual publications, in the official Gazette, beginning in September 2012, following presentation and approval by the Cabinet.

-Institutional and other Except for FATF publications, all advisories come from the U.K. via the Governor's Office.
+Except for FATF publications, all advisories come from the U.K. via the Governor's Office.
 All advisories are circulated to relevant financial institutions by the FSC.
-It is intended that ongoing feedback will be disseminated to service providers and the public at large through radio programmes. measures 26.
+It is intended that ongoing feedback will be disseminated to service providers and the public at large through radio programmes.
+Institutional and other measures 26.
 The FIU PC The RA is not the central body in Montserrat authorised to receive disclosures.
 Autonomy of RA uncertain because of existing structure.
 The FCAU has not been formally established.
 The FCAU should be formally established as the central authority for receiving STRs in Montserrat The Executive Council will be requested to consider whether or not to introduce a Bill to amend POCA to make provision for this recommended action.
 The Cabinet has been requested to decide on recommendations to amend POCA 2010 to make FCAU the central body for receiving STRs.
 The recommendation has been addressed in the Proceeds of Crime (Amendment) Act No. 3 of 2013 which was passed by the Legislative Assembly

-No specific time-frame for reporting STRs • Montserrat should amend section 122(1)(b) of the POCA and Part 5, section 32(1)(a) of the AML/CFT Code which requires the MLRO to submit STRs to the RA "as soon as practical."
-Consideration should be given to including a specific time-frame for the submission of STRs together with the ability for the MLROs to submit STRs within the time-frame if suspicious activities warrant such. passed on August 5, 2011 and section 20 provides for actions to be taken with all convenient speed.
+No specific time frame for on March 5, 2013 and came into force on 9 April 2013.
+The new SAR Form was issued to all Service Providers requesting that all SARs be delivered to: The Director - The Financial Crime & Analysis Unit (FCAU) of the Reporting Authority No specific time-frame for reporting STRs • Montserrat should amend section 122(1)(b) of the POCA and Part 5, section 32(1)(a) of the AML/CFT Code which requires the MLRO to submit STRs to the RA "as soon as practical."
+Consideration should be given to including a specific time-frame for the submission of STRs together with the ability for the MLROs to submit STRs within the time-frame if suspicious activities warrant such.
+A new Interpretation Act was passed on August 5, 2011 and section 20 provides for actions to be taken with all convenient speed.
 The text reads: "20 General Principles Provisions when no time prescribed Where no time is prescribed or allowed within which anything is to be done, the thing must be done with all convenient speed, and as often as the prescribed occasion arises."
-This provision is of general application. • The authorities will consider whether the Interpretation Act provides adequately for the recommended adequately for the recommended action.
+This provision is of general application.
+The authorities will consider whether the Interpretation Act provides adequately for the recommended action.